 This fact sheet summarizes key trends in young people living with HIV, the challenges they face and the resources available to them to help them cope with HIV and adhere to treatment (2006).

 This report documents the current circumstances of Romanian children and young people living with HIV, the government’s response to the crisis, international human rights laws and campaigns, and recommendations for the Romanian government, the European Union, and international donors (2006).

 This desk-based research reviewed policy on the education of HIV-positive children and examined how their education can be encouraged and supported in primary and secondary school settings.
 The report was designed as a precursor to a two-country research study in Namibia and Tanzania (2009).

 This report summarizes tools that can assist programs to plan and implement integrated services for youth.
 The tools are summarized in four sections: developing youth-friendly services, training providers, supporting providers with job aids, and promoting services in the community (2007).

 Fast-tracking the end of the AIDS epidemic by 2030 requires strong political leadership and commitment to stop new infections and deaths among young women and adolescent girls and eliminate mother to child transmission of HIV.
-This requires building on and extending Africa’s commitments on sexual and reproductive health and rights, expanding ministerial commitments on comprehensive sexuality education and stopping early marriage, adolescent pregnancy and expanding treatment service coverage (2015).
+This requires building on and extending Africa’s commitments on reproductive health and rights, expanding ministerial commitments on comprehensive sexuality education and stopping early marriage, adolescent pregnancy and expanding treatment service coverage (2015).